-The AWIS Georgia Youth Program is an educational outreach initiative intended to encourage and equip young women with tools for success in STEM.
-We serve K-12 and college aged students by recruiting professionals from any STEM sector to facilitate career panels, leadership seminars, hands-on science demonstrations, and more!*
+The AWIS Georgia Youth Program is an educational initiative intended to equip young women with tools for success in STEM.

-*Due to COVID-19, AWIS Georgia will only schedule virtual events for the remainder of 2020.
+*Due to COVID-19, all AWIS Georgia Youth activities are strictly virtual for the foreseeable future.

 MEET OUR LEADERS

 Maya spearheaded the AWIS Georgia Youth Program as a student at North Gwinnett High School.
 Her passion for STEM has always been evident, as she started an online tutoring company for Advanced Placement science classes, conducted biomedical research at Emory University, and served as an intern with STEM Magazine.
 Maya is now an undergraduate at Princeton University studying Mathematics.

 Rinisha is a student at South Forsyth High School.
 She is an ambassador for NSHSS and FortSafety, as well as Co-President of Girls Who Code at her school.
 In addition to her studies, Rinisha enjoys tutoring students, making STEM YouTube videos, and teaching dance.
 Her current ambition is to become an astronomer and astrophysicist.
 This interest sparked from participating in a physics summer program at the University of Maryland, completing the “Introduction to Solar Systems” course through Arizona State University, and visiting several observatories and lectures hosted at Agnes Scott College, Emory University, University of Georgia, and Georgia Tech.
 She is devoted to the AWIS Georgia Youth Board and wants to pursue a career in science.